nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <br/>
 ----------- END OF EMAIL ------------<br/>
 </div></div>

+If no immediate revision is required from the authors when moving to Phase 2, use the following steps:

 * Scroll up to the "Contributor" tab and click on the third button (highlighted in red) to spoof the identity of the author